 - The leg press machine “helps”.
 Literally!
 Because the sled has to slide along the rails, you can only ever push along a single plane of motion.
 The rails guide the weight upward, even if you don’t push at the perfect angle.
 The result is a fractionally easier effort (and no need to maintain balance or control the direction of your force), which allows you to press more weight than you can squat.

 How much should I leg press compared to squat?

 Consider leg pressing 2.5-3x your squat weight.
 For example, if you squat 200 pounds, try leg pressing 500-600 pounds.
 Remember: you’re removing your body weight from the equation and making it easier to lift the weight, so you can handle a lot more.

-Are squats better than leg press for athletic performance?
+Are squats better than leg presses for athletic performance?

 If your goal is to be a better more well-rounded athlete overall, squats are the better choice.
 Not only do they train your core and upper body muscles, but also improve proprioception, balance, and mobility.

 Isolation exercises (that only focus on a single muscle/group) can generate more power in that individual muscle/group, but for overall functional fitness and athletic performance, do multi-joint exercises whenever possible.